 Helena’s courses are designed to build confidence and strengthen the writing of staff and postgraduate students through the introduction of new skills and practical techniques.
 They include:

-- Writing for impact and effect in a professional context
+- Writing with impact and effect for a wide audience

 - Finding your writing voice as a professional practitioner

 - Finding your voice as an academic writer: immersive training for PhD students